survivejs/webpack-book/manuscript/loading/03_fonts.md

 To recap:

 * When loading fonts, the same techniques as for images apply.
 You can choose to inline small fonts while bigger ones will be served as separate assets.
+* If you decide to provide first class support to only modern browsers, you can select only a font format or two and let the older browsers to use system level fonts.
 * Using larger font collections, such as Font Awesome, may be problematic especially if you want to avoid loading additional rules.
 The problem is dependent on the packages in question and can be solved with webpack to an extent.

 In the next chapter, I will show you how to load JavaScript using webpack.
 It loads JavaScript by default, but there's more to the topic as you have to consider what browsers you want to support.